x24870/dipp_challenge/README.md

 ## Important notes:

 - There is no **right** or **wrong** answer.
 We are interested in how you approach problem-solving.
-- Please fill free to use any library you want but don't forget to add it in `requirements.txt`
+- Please feel free to use any library you want but don't forget to add it in `requirements.txt`
-- Please fill free to refactor the code if the structure does not fit your needs.
+- Please feel free to refactor the code if the structure does not fit your needs.
 - Please don't hesitate email us if you have any questions.

 ## Good luck !!!